How often should I bottle-feed my baby?

 When it comes to bottle-feeding or breastfeeding, all health professionals recommend ‘responsive’ feeding.
 This means learning to recognise the early signs that your baby is hungry (often called feeding cues) and never forcing them to finish a feed if they’ve had enough.

-Responsive feeding can therefore help reduce the risk of obesity (DiSantis et al, 2011; Golen and Ventura, 2015).
+Responsive feeding may therefore help reduce the risk of obesity (DiSantis et al, 2011).

 Watch our video for tips on how to bottle-feed your baby.